Samen voor Someren

 Result

 The dissolution made visible that the problem was not only local.
-It became a concrete example of a governance issue in the social domain: tasks and decisions shift regionally while participation and democratic accountability often remain organised locally.
+The participation process around Household Support became a concrete example: tasks and decisions shift regionally while participation and democratic accountability often remain organised locally.

 What this case shows